survivalizeed/Redeployer-BFV/README.md

 # Redeployer-BFV

+## This is still in a very early state so please expect some malfunctions!

 ### What is this?
 ####  This script was made for BFV to automatically redeploy your player to collect deaths and push your K/D down